bradf83/api-springboot-poc/README.md

 1. Specialized search queries, look in CompanyRepository.
 Check out localhost:8080/companies/search for a listing of them.
 1. JWT Resource server security with OKTA.
 2 Properties in the application.properties and the SecurityConfig class.

+### Spring Data Rest Reminders

+* Can use projections for loading less data or more data (for example relationships)
+* Can use version/modified data to reduce data requests and ensure you don't overwrite others changes
+* Validations can be implemented in multiple ways, handlers, events, look at the docs
+* HAL Browser can be used for quick testing
+* Can export or disable some actions
+* Can add additional links to resources
+* Can create custom controller methods, look at the docs

+### Spring Data Rest Questions

+* Can you use different projections depending on roles?

 ### Things To Do

 1. Add testing